 Instructions

-- In a large pot add the butter.
-In medium heat, sauté the onion until soft and fragrant.
+- In a large pot, add the butter.
+In medium heat, add the onion and chopped sage leaves sautรฉ until the onion is soft and fragrant.
 Add the ground beef and sausage.
 Break with a spoon any large pieces.
 Brown ground meat all over, 3-4 min.

 Prepare the turkey baste.